Islandora/documentation/docs/installation/docker-maintain-isle.md

 Once you have done this on your development site, the process for your production site is the same as any other Drupal updates.

+#### Mariadb

+After updating Mariadb, you may need to run [mariadb-upgrade](https://mariadb.com/kb/en/mariadb-upgrade/) to update your system tables.
+This should be safe to run any time, but it is a good idea to back up your database first, just in case.

 ### Specific Update Notes

 #### Version 1.x to 2.x

-Upgrading ISLE from 1.x to the next major version requires the TAG be set to 2.0.3 or higher.
-Once you create your containers you will need to follow the above instructions for Solr and Drupal.
+Upgrading ISLE from 1.x to the next major version requires the TAG be set to 2.0.5 or higher.
+Once you create your containers you will need to follow the above instructions for Mariadb, Solr, and Drupal.

 ISLE 2.0 bumps PHP up to version 8.1, which allows you to upgrade to Drupal 10.